kkinnear/zprint/README.md

 ### .zprintrc

-The `.zprintrc` file is simply a sparse options map in EDN format (see below).
+The `.zprintrc` file contain a sparse options map in EDN format (see below).
-That is to say, you only specify the elements that you wish to alter in the `.zprintrc` file.
+That is to say, you only specify the elements that you wish to alter in a `.zprintrc` file.
 Thus, to change the indent for a map to be 0, you would have a `.zprintrc` file as follows:

 ```clojure
 {:map {:indent 0}}
 ```

+There are two possible `.zprintrc` files:

+  * `$HOME/.zprintrc` which is always read
+  * `.zprintrc` in the current working directory, which is only read if `$HOME/.zprintrc` has `{:cwd-zprintrc? true}` in its options map

-Note that this map is only read and converted when zprint initially configures itself, which is at the first use of a zprint or czprint function.
+Note that these files are only read and converted when zprint initially configures itself, which is at the first use of a zprint or czprint function.
 You can invoke `configure-all!` at any later time which will cause all of the external forms of configuration (e.g. .zprintrc,